fadhalshulhan/Knowlytics/README.md

 - **User Authentication**:

   - Secure registration and login system using session management (`express-session`) and password hashing with `bcrypt`.
-  - Role-based access for Buyers, Sellers, and Admins.
+  - Role-based access for Students and Instructors.
   - Token-based integration with Stripe using `jsonwebtoken` for customer management.

 - **Role-Based Access**:

-  - **Buyer**: Browse courses, purchase courses via Stripe, and view purchased courses.
+  - **Student**: Browse courses, purchase courses via Stripe, and view purchased courses.
-  - **Seller**: Create courses (linked via `userId` in `Courses`).
+  - **Instructor**: Create courses (linked via `userId` in `Courses`).
-  - **Admin**: Perform basic CRUD operations on courses (create and delete).

 - **Course Management**:

   - Browse courses and view course details.
-  - Purchase courses using Stripe (for Buyers).
+  - Purchase courses using Stripe (for Students).
-  - Admin can add and delete courses through a simple interface.
+  - Instructors can add courses through a simple interface.

 - **Payment Integration**: